shirley-wu/vdebugger/README.md

 ## Inference of VDebugger

 For inference with VDebugger, it is required to first generate and execute visual programs, and obtain a csv file containing `traced` field.
+Then, go to `vdebugger/`.
 Take GQA dataset and VDebugger/VDebugger-{critic, refiner}-generalist-13B as an example:
 ```bash
 # Step 1: infer critic
 python infer_critic.py VDebugger/VDebugger-critic-generalist-13B --input YOUR_CSV_CONTAINING_TRACED_FIELD --dataset gqa  # output file will be written to critic-infer.csv